meltyourface/blank/posts/Hidden-folk/Herbal-Occult-Guide-Ancient-Elixirs-Talismans-and-Poultices-for-Magical-Practitioners/index.md

 Habitat: Europe, North America, and temperate regions of Asia Ethical Harvesting: Harvest just before the flowers bloom, showing gratitude to the plant with a small gift.

-Occult Properties: Restores emotional balance, invokes happiness and contentment, and ushers in new beginnings.
+**Occult Properties**: Restores emotional balance, invokes happiness and contentment, and ushers in new beginnings.
 Optimal Usage: Employ in elixirs and poultices or incorporate into rituals for the purification of sacred spaces.
 Historical Applications: Associated with mythical figures like Persephone and St. George, renowned for their triumphs over adversity.